mundialis/github-workflows/README.md

 See [linting-config-examples](linting-config-examples/README.md) for more details on how to configure the individual linters.

-If one of the versions is set to an empty string the code quality check will be skipped.
+### (Python) Linting - reviewdog

-For `ruff` and `black` linting, another job can propose suggestions to a pull request.
+For `ruff` and `black` linting, another workflow can propose suggestions to a pull request.
-For this the additional job `post-pr-reviews` has to be added to the linting workflow e.g. like this:
+For this the additional file `post-pr-reviews.yml` has to be created e.g. like this:

 ```
-...
+name: Post PR code suggestions

+on:
+  workflow_run:
+    workflows: ["Linting and code quality check"]
+    types:
+      - completed

+jobs:
   post-pr-reviews:
-    needs: lint
-    if: ${{ needs.lint.result == 'failure' }}
     uses: mundialis/github-workflows/.github/workflows/post-pr-reviews.yml@main
 ```

+It needs to be in the `main` branch to become active.
+Code suggestions are only made for ruff and black if they are fixable by these tools.
+Also suggestions can only be added near to lines changed in the PR.

 ## GRASS GIS addon tests